Skip to main content

 However, Canada has faced significant challenges due to the absence of comprehensive and reliable data on palliative care.
 Without a comprehensive view of the current landscape, it is challenging to effectively address needs and identify areas for improvement.

-The Canadian Palliative Care Atlas will address this crucial gap by:
+The Canadian Atlas of Palliative Care will address this crucial gap by:

 Describing and visually representing the state of palliative care at regional, provincial/territorial, and national levels.